-Let us examine the meaningfulness of our kernel functions by calculating them on several visualizable data sets.
-Each data set consists of 400 points in $\R^2$ and $d$ equals the Euclidean metric.
-We computed the kernel functions $k_1$, $k_2$ and $k_3^{1,1}$ based on 3176040 similarity triplets that were chosen uniformly at random without replacement from the set of all possible similarity triplets (the number of chosen triplets corresponds to 10\% of all triplets).
-The results are shown in Figure~\ref{fig_kernelmatrices}.
-Each row corresponds to one data set.
+Let us examine the meaningfulness of our kernel functions by calculating them on five visualizable data sets.
+Each of the first four data sets consists of 400 points in $\R^2$ and $d$ equals the Euclidean metric.
+The fifth data set consists of 400 vertices of an undirected graph from a stochastic block model and $d$ equals the shortest path distance.
+We computed $k_1$ and $k_2$ based on 10\% of all possible similarity triplets (chosen uniformly at random from all triplets).
+The results for the first two data sets are shown in Figure~\ref{fig_kernelmatrices}.
+The results for the remaining data sets are shown in Figure~\ref{fig_kernelmatrices2} in Section \ref{supp_figures} in the supplementary material.
 The first plot of a row shows the data set.
-The second plot shows the negated distance matrix on the data set.
+The second plot shows the distance matrix on the data set.
 Next, we can see the kernel matrices.
-The last plot of a row shows the similarity scores based on $k_1$ between one fixed point (shown as a black cross) and the other points in the data set.
-Clearly, the kernel matrices reflect the block structures of the negated distance matrices.
-As hoped for, the similarity scores are the smaller the larger the distances from the fixed points are.
-A situation like in the example of Figure~\ref{counterex} does not seem to occur.
+The last plot of a row shows the similarity scores (encoded by color) based on $k_1$ between one fixed point (shown as a black cross) and the other points in the data set.
+Clearly, the kernel matrices reflect the block structures of the distance matrices, and the similarity scores between a fixed point and the other points tend to decrease as the distances to the fixed point increase.
+A situation like in the example of Figure~\ref{counterex} does not occur.